PHP Xdebug Debugging Setup Guide with VS Code

-How Xdebug Communicates With the Debugging Client
+How Xdebug Communicates With Your IDE

 Installing Xdebug on Ubuntu with PHP-FPM